-Any course that is dropped prior to the official withdrawal date (July 16, 2021) will constitute a "W".
+Any course that is dropped prior to the official will constitute a "W".
 The grade "W" is not used in computing grade point average.
 Please note that withdrawing from an online course does not remove your responsibility to pay for the course.
 If you are receiving any type of financial aid, please contact your advisor, Enrollment Services, and/or the Financial Aid Office before completing the withdrawal form.
 The deadlines for withdrawal and the link to the form are available on the Course Withdrawals page.